 Yes, this can be arranged by contacting Bob Thielen at email@example.com.

 Q: Will the leadership requirements change with the addition of girls?

 Two-Deep Leadership is required for all Scouting activities and meetings.
 At least one of these leaders must be registered with the BSA and be current in their BSA Youth Protection Training.
 For activities and outings that are co-ed the leadership for those activities and outings must also be co-ed.
-Currently many dens have only female leaders; there is not a requirement of co-ed leadership for meetings, only for activities and outings.

 Q: How will girls register?